yosh1/phina-js-practice/README.md

-# phina-js-tutorial
+# phina-js-practice
-This is a phina.js tutorial repository.
+This is a phina-js-practice repository.